reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 `ElasticsearchRestTemplate` also has the `search()` method for searching documents in an index.
 This search operation resembles Elasticsearch queries and is built by constructing a `Query` object and passing it to a search method.

-The `Query` object is of three variants - `NativeQuery`, `StringQuery`, and `CriteriaQuery` depending on how we construct the query. .
-Let us build a few queries for searching products:
+The `Query` object is of three variants - `NativeQuery`, `StringQuery`, and `CriteriaQuery` depending on how we construct the query.
+Let's build a few queries for searching products.

 #### NativeQuery
-`NativeQuery` provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
+`NativeQuery` provides the maximum flexibility for building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
 Here is a `NativeQuery` for searching products matching a particular manufacturer:

 ```java
 @Service